How to Choose the Best Autoresponder for Affiliate Marketing

-(You can get a ridiculous discount with A2 Hosting HERE – And if you want, get a dedicated IP for just $4/month extra on their shared hosting package)
+(You can get a cool discount with A2 Hosting HERE – And if you want, get a dedicated IP for just $4/month extra on their shared hosting package)

-The best self-hosted autoresponder for affiliate marketing is arpReach in my opinion.
+The best self-hosted autoresponder for affiliate marketing is Sendy, in my opinion.

 If you are starting out, it’s best to stick with a regular autoresponder.